Statistical Inference for Model Parameters in Stochastic Gradient Descent: Conclusions and Future Works

 We further discuss statistical inference based on SGD for high-dimensional linear regression.
 An extension to generalized linear models is an interesting problem for future work.

 The seminal work by \cite{toulis2014implicit} develops the averaged implicit SGD procedure and provides the characterization of the limiting distribution.
 It would be interesting to establish the consistency of the batch-means estimator based on iterates from implicit SGD.
+It is also interesting to relax the current assumptions and consider SGD for more challenging optimization problems (e.g., non-convex problems).